Dog Adoption Application - SOFA STATUS ONLY

 If you live off base, do you have to pay a pet deposit and if yes, has that already been paid? (please note, you will be required to show a copy of the lease and a copy of the paid pet deposit if applicable).

-List any current pets in Japan (species, gender, age, if fixed, up to date on shots, and registered at the base clinic ) :
+List any current pets you have in Japan (species, gender, age, if fixed, up to date on shots, and registered at the base clinic ).
+Note, if you have already have a dog(s) and you live off base, they must be registered at the city/town office where you live before we could consider your application :

-Please list any previously owned companion pets (dogs, cats) that you no longer have/own including type of pet, gender, dates owned, and what happened to the pet (re-homed, left with family member, deceased, etc).
-If a previous pet is deceased, please indicate if the pet died of illness, accident, or age.
+Please list any previously owned companion pets (dogs, cats) that you no longer have/own including type of pet, gender, age, dates owned, and what happened to the pet (re-homed, surrendered to shelter, deceased).
+If a previous pet is deceased, please note if the pet died of illness, accident, or age.

 If you own a pet that is still stateside (or at another location) and do NOT plan on getting that pet over to Japan, what is the reason that you did not bring or will not be getting the pet(s) over to Japan?
 Please give details: